-- The Western Highway to be overtapped by 300mm, cutting access and closing in four sections. - 70 properties impacted by flooding, 39 of these were impact above floor level. - Multiple roads impacted by flooding. - Many local facilities were flooded including Bicentennial Park, the
+- The Western Highway to be overtopped by 300mm, cutting access and closing in four sections. - 70 properties impacted by flooding, 39 of these were impact above floor level. - Multiple roads impacted by flooding. - Many local facilities were flooded including Bicentennial Park, the former Beaufort Primary School oval, and the former Ambulance Station as well as the Council Depot yards.

-Antique Store Neil Street, Beaufort 2011
+Image: Antique Store Neil Street, Beaufort 2011